mikecancode/original-hexagonal-rooms/readme.txt

 anagrams.rb is pretty hard, but there are now hints for every question thanks to my better understanding of regular expressions, and you have 6 categories of which you only have to solve 3 total.

-friendlydragon.rb is now complete, although it has not been absolutely rigorously tested (there are a lot of branches to test still).
+friendlydragon.rb is now complete, including a rigorous testing of every branch of the "adventure".

+I also discovered a few kinks in the overall engine/hubroom/puzzleroom structure that I ironed out; the solutions work, though I think they will need refactoring.

 So the most recent updates are as follows:

+(4/24/14)
+- Tested friendlydragon.rb and made the appropriate fixes
+- Added shortcut functionality for choosing colors and directions - "r" now translates to "red," "f" to "forward," etc.
+- Made adjustments to allow the door to the hubroom to stay open from the view of a color room if the color's puzzles solved, and to allow for entry to the hubroom.

+(4/23/14)
 - Extensive refactoring of ex43orangeroom.rb, which contains the memory game, to both improve the code in general and allow for a 4x4 grid instead of 6x6.
 - Finished friendlydragon.rb and integrated it into the ex43greenroom.rb code.
 - Sorted out the hints for anagrams.rb and integrated them into the ex43yellowroom.rb code as well.
 - I also looked at the spacing of the game's text in general, which was getting pretty crowded to read as you played, and added a bunch of "puts" lines to the following files: ex43redroom.rb, ex43orangeroom.rb, ex43yellowroom.rb, ex43puzzleroom.rb, and ex43engine.rb, to give the text more "breathing room" as you play.
 This is just the beginning of this particular aspect of the game design, but I wanted to get started on it and I think it makes play a lot less frustrating.

-So the current tasks for the overall game are:
+The current next set of tasks for the overall game remains the same as yesterday:

 1) Write battleships.rb (3x3 grid, two ships).
 DO NOT move on until the code is finished as a standalone game!
 (Learned that from anagrams/ex43yellowroom.)
 2) Integrate the battleships.rb code into ex43blueroom.rb.